stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

     * _Used for_: Communicating with RHACS API to scan images and deployments
     * _Lifecycle_: Created at the time of RHACS deployment.
 The secret is then copied over to build namespaces of tenants.
     * _Comment_: Needs to be deployed in build namespace.
 We deploy it using TGI.
-    * _Deployment Process_: After RD can sync the `apps-gitops` repository.
+    * _Deployment Process_: After RD can sync the `apps-gitops-config` repository.
 You can either use an ssh key or a personal access token for this purpose.
     * _Owner_: The owner of this secret will be customer's delivery engineer
     * _Location_: The secret will be deployed in the `rh-openshift-gitops-instance` namespace **through the `infra-gitops` repository**
     * _Format_: Will have the same format as that of `infra-gitops-creds` secret
     * _Use for_: Syncing apps GitOps repository
     * _Comment_: Once you have the both the repositories bootstrapped with ArgoCD, the first thing we will need to do for our pipelines to function is to connect pipeline-as-code to our applications repository.
 We do this using a Repository CR.
 The Repository CR references a couple of secrets to connect with the application's repository in the SCM.
-    * _Deployment Process_: To deploy the apps-gitops-creds, follow the below-mentioned steps:
+    * _Deployment Process_: To deploy the `apps-gitops-creds`, follow the below-mentioned steps:
-        1. Navigate to your infra-gitops repository.
+        1. Navigate to your `infra-gitops-config` repository.
         1. At the base level, your infra repository should already have a folder with cluster name.
-You can refer to this tutorial for defining your infra gitops repository structure.
+You can refer to this tutorial for defining your Infra GitOps Repository structure.
 Open up the relevant cluster folder.
-        1. Inside it, create a folder named gitops-repositories.
+        1. Inside it, create a folder named `gitops-repositories`.
         1. Now add an external secret that has the following structure.
 Remember to replace the placeholder.

         ```yaml